 The beach has no official hours, but the ticket stall opens from 7 AM to 5 PM every day.
 The best time to visit the beach is during summer.
 The summer holiday in late June to July is the most crowded month.
 As it is the summer school holiday in Indonesia.

 Indrayanti Beach Entrance Fee

 The entrance ticket is Rp15.000 per person.
-Ticket price includes all entry to neighboring beaches.
-Like Tenggole, Watuwalang, Krakal, Sundak, and Pok Tunggal Beach.
+The ticket price includes all entry to neighboring beaches.
+Like Tenggole, Watuwalang, Krakal, Sundak, and Pok Tunggal beach.
 The best time to visit is around late afternoon for the best sunset.

 |Indrayanti Beach Entrance Fee|